 Jill joined the Friends in 2004, invited by an ex chair who knew of her work at the Hospice.
 Jill took on the role of Treasurer as she has considerable experience in the banking world.

 Jill enjoys being a Trustee as it means, if only in a small way, she contributes to the community of the Island.
 Jill is a member of 3 choirs and The Island Savoyards.

-Andrea only moved to the Island three years ago and, having worked in the NHS in Cornwall for over 20 years, is well aware of the fantastic contribution which Friends groups make to the NHS.
+Before moving to the Island, Andrea worked in the NHS in Cornwall for over 20 years, therefore she is well aware of the fantastic contribution which Friends groups make to the NHS.
 So when the opportunity arose to join us she was delighted to be involved in such a worthwhile purpose.
 Andrea loves nothing more than performing in a bit of Panto – look behind you!

-Before joining the Friends Deborah spent the last 33 years working at The Orchards Holiday Park, She is extremely proud of all the work she did as General Manager and will miss all her colleagues.
-Deborah did actually retire but after a couple of months was getting a bit fidgety, saw the advert and thought she could use her experiences to help The Friends.
-Deborah has been in a hot air balloon ride across the Island.
+Before joining the Friends in 2016, Debs spent the previous 33 years working at The Orchards Holiday Park, in the role of General Manager before deciding to retire early.
+After a couple of months she was getting a bit fidgety, saw the advert and thought she could use her experiences to help The Friends.
+Debs has been in a hot air balloon ride across the Island.

 Tricia has a background in the voluntary sector having worked and volunteered for the British Red Cross for nearly 20 years before moving to the Island and joining the Isle of Wight Trust in 2018 as Head of Emergency Preparedness, Resilience and Response.
 She has extensive experience in emergency response and in health and social care at all levels, and was awarded an MBE in the Queen’s Birthday Honours in 2018 for her work in Crisis response.